Directory Layout

 2 directories, 4 files

 Veryl gathers all *.veryl files and generates codes at the same directory as the source by default.
-You can show the behaviour explicitly by the following configuration.
+You can show the behavior explicitly by the following configuration.

 [build]